-As nicotine vaping laws change in Australia and CBD vape products expand in international markets, many questions are arising about prescription vaping CBD in Australia
+As nicotine vaping laws change in Australia and are talked about in the media, many questions are arising about legal prescription vaping of plant-based medicine in Australia.

-Although the majority of medical cannabis prescriptions in Australia use sublingual oils as a safer delivery method than combustion via smoking, inhalation still offers numerous benefits for cannabinoid bioavailability and onset of action.
+Although the majority of plant-based medicine prescriptions in Australia use sublingual oils as a delivery method, vaporised inhalation still is one pathway that is prescribed for bioavailability and onset of action.

-Currently, approximately 16% of Australian medical cannabis patients are prescribed raw cannabis flower which can come in a range of different cannabinoid ratios including CBD only or CBD dominant chemovars.
+As of 2021, approximately 16% of Australian plant-based medicine patients were prescribed raw flower which can come in a range of different chemical compound ratios.

-With the known health risks surrounding inhaling dangerous by-products of combustion created when smoking cannabis, many patients prescribed raw flower opt to use vaporisers to deliver their medicinal cannabis.
+With the known health risks surrounding inhaling dangerous by-products of combustion created when smoking of any kind, most doctors would prescribe raw flower to be only used via a vaporiser.

-Nicotine vape laws have recently changed in Australia, as of 1st October 2021 vaping nicotine e-liquids will only be available via prescription from a GP or dedicated pharmacies such as Prescription Vape.
-While nicotine vaping has clinical research supporting its use assisting smokers to quit tobacco products, there is sparse research around CBD vaping for specific conditions.
+Nicotine vape laws have changed in Australia.
+As of 1st October 2021 vaping nicotine e-liquids will only be available via prescription from a GP or dedicated pharmacies.
+While nicotine vaping may potentially have a role in assisting smokers to quit tobacco products, there is sparse research around plant-based medicine vaping for specific conditions.

-Manufacturing cannabinoids including CBD for vaping through e-cigarettes isn’t a simple process.
-It is problems with manufacturing and adverse ingredients included in illicit and unregulated CBD vape products that have caused a stir in the media and medical community around the dangers of vaping cannabinoids, including a novel condition known as Vape Associated Lung Injury (VALI).
+Manufacturing plant-based chemical compounds for vaping through e-cigarettes isn’t a simple process.
+It is problems with manufacturing and adverse ingredients included in illicit and unregulated vape products that have caused concern in the media and medical community around the dangers of vaping, including a novel condition known as Vape Associated Lung Injury (VALI).

-Whether using vaping technology to assist in quitting smoking or to treat a medical condition with CBD, it is essential CBD or nicotine vaping is prescribed by a doctor.
+Whether using vaping technology to assist in quitting smoking or to help treat a medical condition with plant-based medicine, it is essential the vaping product is prescribed by a doctor.

-Research in healthy subjects showed that vaping CBD enhanced short term memory performance compared to a placebo, with no negative effects observed on working memory performance or attention.
-This supports theories that by influencing the endocannabinoid system, CBD may enhance or promote neural connectivity.
+While research is in its infancy and thus inconclusive, one clinical trial in healthy subjects suggested that vaping plant-based medicine enhanced short term memory performance compared to a placebo, with no negative effects observed on working memory performance or attention.
+This supports theories that by influencing the endocannabinoid system, the medicine may act on neural connectivity.